eugene-ryu/eugene-ryu.github.io/_posts/2019-07-05-NLP-Convolutional-Neural-Networks-for-Sentence-Classification.md

 4) CNN-multi-channel: a part of word vectors are not changed and others are changed during training<br><br><br>

 ## Multi-Channel vs. Single Channel Models
 Multi-channel model showed a good performance that compare to single channel models.
-However, the performance results were mixed of multi and single channel models.<br><br><br>
+However, the performance results were mixed of multi and single channel models.<br><br>

 ## Static vs. Non-static Representations